 The Anchor previously reported that hundreds of students had struggled to find private sector accommodation ahead of the new academic year, with some considering living in tents, cars, or caravans to continue their studies.

 This situation has been driven by landlords in Cornwall converting student rental properties into Airbnbs for tourists amid the UK’s recent holiday boom.

 The Anchor spoke to several students whose studies have been affected by the lack of appropriate accommodation.

 A first-year Falmouth Games Academy student and her partner still had no full-time accommodation despite having “applied for absolutely everything for months and explored all options”.

 Until the end of last week, she was living in a tent and has since moved into a static caravan offered to her for a month.
-The caravan is in Newquay, and she does not own a car, making commuting to campus difficult.
-She also has no wifi in the caravan to do coursework.
+The caravan was in Newquay, and she did not own a car, making commuting to campus difficult.
+She also had no wifi in the caravan to do coursework.

-A second-year Exeter student who had previously considered living in her car to continue her studies has since deferred because she couldn’t find anywhere that was satisfactory.
+A second-year Exeter student who had previously considered living in her car to continue her studies has since deferred because she could not find anywhere that was satisfactory.

 A first-year masters student at Falmouth said that the Accommodation Office could not offer her anywhere to stay, and when she did visit an available property, “it was a bit of a scam”.
 After looking as far as Truro for accommodation, she decided to defer.

 Falmouth and Exeter have introduced measures in response to Cornwall’s student housing crisis.

 A spokesperson for the University of Exeter told the Anchor that this “has been a particularly challenging period for private student accommodation availability, and the university’s accommodation team is working tirelessly to assist any student with accommodation needs for this academic year”.